Check Out the Friends Shop

 Increased visitation puts increased pressure on the Gorge’s limited resources.
 If you’re planning a trip to our region, please help keep our communities safe by following CDC and local health guidelines and respecting the requests of individual businesses.
 Please plan before you go and always have a Plan B and Plan C in case your destination is too crowded or closed.
 When recreating on trails, maintain at least 6 feet of distance from other hikers and bikers.
 Go here for additional safety precautions.

 Keep in mind that increased visitation puts pressure on our region’s limited resources.
 If you can postpone your trip, please consider doing so.

 Wonder which recreation sites are open?
-Click for Public Lands Recreation Site Status as of Jan.
-7, 2021.
+Click for Public Lands Recreation Site Status as of Aug.
+15, 2022.